quantum-kite/kite/docs/installation.md

-KITE is written in C++ with code optimisation, including multithreading performance.
+KITE is written in C++ with code optimized for large systems and optimal multithreading performance.
-The Python package [Pybinding][pybinding] is used during pre- and post-processing steps.

-!!! warning
+[Pybinding][pybinding] is KITE's default interface, which is primarily used to build the configuration (HDF5) file for [KITEx].

-    Currently, KITE has only be tested on UNIX-based systems, such as GNU/Linux and Mac OS X.
+The KITE team endeavours to assist researchers run KITE on UNIX-based systems, such as GNU/Linux and Mac OS X.
-    There is **no** Windows support.

-!!! tip

-    To run the pre-processing tools using Python, run the Python-script from the `#!bash kite/`-directory.
-    By default, [KITE's python interface][kitepython] is only avaible within the `#!bash kite/`-directory.
+Thus, feel free to contact any of our team members if you have any queries (contacts can be found at the bottom of the landing page).

+In what follows, we provide detailed installation instructions and additional tips for both Linux and MAC users.

 ## 1. Download KITE